 Everything You Need to Know About Blue Diamonds

-What causes the coloration in blue diamonds?
+What causes the coloration?

 Popular jewelry pieces made from blue diamonds